objectDisorientedProgrammer/AutoClicker/README.md

     gradle clean

 ## Running
-Either double click the jar file or open a terminal and use:
+Double click the jar file or open a terminal and use:

+    gradle run

+or

     java -jar /build/libs/AutoClicker.jar

 Note: you may need to make the .jar executable on some systems:

     chmod u+x /build/libs/AutoClicker.jar